Parker Property Management

 The number of states in which we have taught property management continuing educational classes for state Realtor associations.
 We teach thousands of Realtors and property managers each year - helping to educate them on how to do property management better.

-The amount of money we guarantee you for lost rent, pet damage or legal eviction expenses.
-If we approve and place a tenant in your Parker rental property and we have to evict that tenant for non-payment of rent, we will pay up to $1,000 of lost rent or legal fees.
+The amount of money we guarantee you for pet damage or legal eviction expenses.
+If we approve and place a tenant in your Parker rental property and we have to evict that tenant for non-payment of rent, we will pay up to $1,000 of legal fees.
 We will also pay up to $1,000 in pet damage if we approve a pet who does damage.
 Click here for more details.

 Although we hope to work together for many years to come, we don’t believe in long-term “forced” contracts.
 Rather we believe we should earn your business every single day.
 Should you ever find our services lacking, you can terminate our agreement with a simple 30-day notice; and with no termination fees or penalties.